GeoMash/strappy/guides/HelloWorld/README.md

 1. We are checking against the supplied argument value (true/false).
 2. Depending on the argument passed in, we change the buttons value attribute to label the action that takes place, when a user presses the button.
 We are also adding or removing a css attribute to or from our "h1"-tag.
 This attribute is a class attribute named 'hidden', which will change our element's visibility.
 See "style.css".

-<b>Store & Model</b>
+<b>Store & Model</b><br>
 There's no need to create a state model as this is being handled for us automatically by the framework.
 So the model directory can stay empty.

-Store.js
+Open your StateStore.js and copy the following code into it.

+JavaScript.js
 $JSKK.Class.create
 (
 	{
-			$namespace:	'HelloWorld.component.button.store',
+		$namespace:	'Application.component.button.store',
 		$name:		'State',
 		$extends:	strappy.data.stateful.Store
 	}
 )
 (
 	{},
 	{
 		data:
 		{
 			'public':
 			{
 				// something here
 			},
 			'private':
 			{
 				isVisible: false
 			}
 		}
 	}
 );

-Our "Hello World" example only has one store.
-The state store.
-If our component would hold more complex data, like a personal user profile for example with multiple fields, we could introduce an "User" store which is linked to a "User" model.
-This would aid us in retrieving values out of a record or perform business logic procedures on that record to maybe update that record of a user with a record that lives somewhere on a remote server.
-Here however, all we wanna know is a particular state of our component: visible or not. you can also see that we are having two different places to put our state data in: the 'public' and the 'private' section inside data{}.
+Our "Hello World" example only has one store - the StateStore.
+If our component would hold more complex data, like a personal user profile for example requirung multiple different data fields, we could introduce an "User" store, which is linked to a "User" model.
+This additional store could then aid us in retrieving values out of a record or perform business operations.
+Here however, we only inquire about one simple private state: visible or hidden.
+You can also see that we are having two different places to put our state data in: the 'public' and the 'private' section inside the data object.
-Since our component has no interest in sharing its internal state, we are putting our 'isVisible' property inside 'private'.
+Since our component has no interest in sharing it's internal state, we are putting our 'isVisible' property inside 'private'. <br>
 NOTE: A common mistake which can be difficult to track down is that public and private are being declared without quotation marks.
 By convention strappy requires you to use quotations here.

-<b>Controller</b>
+<b>Controller</b><br>
 "Hello World" get's two controllers to work with.
-A State and a Default controller.
-Both of which are mandatory.
+A State- and a DefaultController.
 Strappy encourages the use of multiple controllers in order to serve the single responsibility principle.
-Meaning - if you as a developer delegate your specific task to specific controllers, complex components will become easier to maintain, bugs quicker to track and resolve and your code less difficult to read for other developers, that might need to revisit your code.
-So, having said that let's see what our Default controller does.
-Here's the code:
+Meaning - if you, as a developer, delegate your specific task to specific controllers, complex components will become easier to maintain, bugs quicker to track down and your code less difficult to read - also for other developers, that might need to revisit your code.

-Default.js
+Let's see what our Default controller does:

+JavaScript:
 	$JSKK.Class.create
 	(
 		{
-			$namespace:		'HelloWorld.component.button.controller',
+			$namespace:		'Application.component.button.controller',
 			$name:			'Default',
 			$extends:		strappy.mvc.Controller
 		}